 On-demand laundry service Cleanly notifies users about every step of the delivery.
 A separate feature called Order Status notifies a user when their laundry has been picked up, delivered to the laundromat, washed, and delivered back to the doorstep.

 [Cleanly has an Order Status feature]

 Real-time functionality enables several users to edit, add, or delete information simultaneously.
 It facilitates group work and allows team members to provide instant feedback.
+This also includes presence indication, that show online contributors in a document, chat or online game.
 Let’s consider some bright examples of real-time collaboration software.